upscayl/upscayl/README.md

 # Credits ❤

-- Real-ESRGAN for their wonderful research work.
+- Real-ESRGAN for their wonderful research work.\
+Real-ESRGAN: Copyright (c) 2021, Xintao Wang
 - Microsoft™ for their Fluent Emoji used as our logo.

 #